 As discussed, test reliability is a measure of the internal consistency of a test (Cronbach, 1951).
 It is a measure of the extent to which the items on a test provide consistent information about student mastery of the domain.
 Reliability should ultimately demonstrate that examinee score estimates maximize consistency and therefore minimize error or, theoretically speaking, that examinees who take a test multiple times would get the same score each time.
-The reliability estimate for the Regents Examination in Algebra I (Common Core) is .92, showing high reliability of examinee scores.
-Refer to section 4 of this report for additional details.
+Assessments that include items with higher maximum possible score points may show slightly lower reliabilities than assessments with dichotomous and low maximum possible scores points.
+The Regents Examination in Geometry (Common Core) contains two constructed response items with maximum possible points of 4 and 6.
+The reliability estimate for the Regents Examination in Geometry (Common Core) is .78.
+Refer to section 4 of this report for additional details related to evaluating the standard errors of measurement, and the consistency and accuracy of examinee scores.